nis65/ansible-debian-router/roles/fail2ban/README.md

 ## Implementation notes

+* the debian defaults enable ssh already - this is the only thing we really need.
-* the only change from the default debian setting is currently the configuration change to use nftables and not iptables.
+* the `jail.local` switches the fail2ban config from iptables to nftables